elihoole/elihoole.github.io/_posts/2013-05-15-dr-brains-story.md

 Unusually, the Master of Eternal Fire was happy too.
 The last thing he needed was Thiruppathy Thangathurai knocking on his gate.
 In his realm the population growth was fast getting out of hand.

 <center>- The End -</center>

 [^1]: According to The City Belief System, committing a murder got you so close to the Dark Pit you could almost feel the heat.
 Thiruppathy Thangathurai couldn’t have cared less.

-<span id="footnote-2">2.
-The last time Thiruppathy had been arrested, the focus had been entirely on omnipresence and the Department.
+[^2]: The last time Thiruppathy had been arrested, the focus had been entirely on omnipresence and the Department.
 The Press Daily ran an opinion piece on the (entire) front page, by Prof Kumaravel from the Centre for Religious Research, on the concept of omnipresence, and why being omnipresent was impossible for mortals.
 The good professor had not even bothered mentioning Thiruppathy in his entire essay.
 And Thiruppathy had not liked it.
 (It goes without saying that not a single chap who served in the Department, except for Inspector Sethu, read the piece.
 Sethu, of course, did not understand a word of it.
 The need for a crash course on omnipresence stands to this day).

-<span id="footnote-3">3.
-The interest rate specified by Thiruppathy.
+[^3]: The interest rate specified by Thiruppathy.
 It depended entirely on Thiruppathy’s mood.

-<span id="footnote-4">4.
-Weekly reminders included unspecified acts of violence.
+[^4]: Weekly reminders included unspecified acts of violence.

-<span id="footnote-5">5.
-Lentil fritters, Indian style.
+[^5]: Lentil fritters, Indian style.